VIN:

 The maroon outlook of this 1968 Chevrolet Chevelle Malibu showcases its sleek two-door coupe silhouette.
 The Chevelle was offered in a variety of body styles, including sedans, hardtops, and utes, but we must say, the two-door coupe appears to be the most graceful.
 This car comes with chrome bumpers, and reportedly new tires adorning its original body-colored wheels, which themselves are capped off with shiny center caps.
 A cursory glance reveals that all badging is in place, too.
 The interior of this 1968 Chevrolet Chevelle Malibu is said to be all original, save for the radio.
 You’ve got seating for four adults, a heating and ventilation system, and a newer, aftermarket radio.
 This Pioneer head unit supports AM and FM radio, and comes with a CD player too.
 The interior also sports Chevrolet-branded mats, and some auxiliary gauges mounted low down in the center console.
 There’s a three-spoke steering wheel with a blue center, sporting the Chevy logo, and a T-bar gear shift knob too.

 The second-generation Chevy Chevelle came with a variety of in-line six and V8 engines.
-Under the hood of this 1968 Chevrolet Chevelle Malibu is a 327ci V8 that’s reportedly the car’s original engine.
-It is paired with a 2-speed Powerglide automatic transmission and rear-wheel drive.
-We also spot an MSD electronic ignition system fitted within the engine bay.
+Under the hood of this 1968 Chevrolet Chevelle Malibu is a 327ci engine, paired with a 2-speed Powerglide automatic transmission and rear-wheel drive.
+We also spot an MSD electronic ignition system fitted within the engine bay with a K&N air cleaner.

 1968 Chevrolet Chevelle Malibu